Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 - A blog website (like this one)
 - Any website that only needs to serve plain web pages to the user (like a homepage for a software)

-And you have the added bonus that static websites, for not doing any extra work besides serving a webpage for the user, you have the benefit of being *fast* and *secure*, and for a blog, this is the perfect solution.
+And you have the added bonus that static websites, for not doing any extra work besides serving a web page for the user, you have the benefit of being *faster* and *secure*, and for a blog, this is the perfect solution.

-## Pre-requesites
+## Before we jump in

 Before we jump in, we need a few things installed:

 - `Ruby` (An interpreted programming language)
-- `Jekyll` (obviously)
+- `Jekyll`
-- `Bundler` (A ruby package that will help with some things for us)
+- `Bundler` (A ruby package that will install additional things for us)

-To install `Ruby`, `Jekyll` and `Bundler`, follow the instructions inside [jekyll's website](https://jekyllrb.com/docs/installation/)
+To install `Ruby`, `Jekyll` and `Bundler`, follow the instructions inside [Jekyll's website.](https://jekyllrb.com/docs/installation/)

 And if you want to host your blog on Github Pages:

-- A `Github` account to host it on github pages (obviously)
+- A `Github` account to host it on Github pages (obviously).
-- `git` installed, ready to use with github.
-If you're using git for the first time, have to set username and email, you'll just need to pull a terminal (or git bash) and type this, replacing your username and your email with your Github email and Github email:
+- `git` installed, ready to use with Github.
+If you're using git for the first time, you have to set the username and email, you'll just need to pull a terminal (or git bash) and type this, replacing your username and your email with your Github username and Github email:

     ```bash
     git config --global user.name "my_github_username"
     git config --global user.email "my_github_email"
     ```

-     and you will also need to [set an ssh key for github,](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for security purposes.
+     and you will also need to [set an ssh key for github.](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

 ## Making a bare-bones website

 ### Creating a brand new project

-Now that we installed everything we needed, we can finally create the website, it's as simple as saying `jekyll new project_name` because that's the command we're going to use to create the website folder
+Now that we installed everything we needed, we can finally create the website, it's as simple as saying `jekyll new project`, because that's the command we're going to use to create the website folder.

 Pull a terminal (if you're not used to a terminal, don't fret, it's not as scary as it looks) and type the following:

-(Substitute 'name_of_your_project' for the name you want to give the folder)
+(Substitute 'name_of_your_project' for the name you want to give the folder).

 ```bash
 jekyll new name_of_your_project
 ```

-This creates a folder with our jekyll project inside.
-Make sure to remember the name of your project, because we're going to enter this folder right after
+This creates a folder with our Jekyll project inside.
+Make sure to remember the name of your project, because we're going to enter this folder right after.

 Now, to run the website, first we need to be on the project's folder.

-To enter the folder, we're going to use the `cd` command (`cd` command works on Linux/Windows/Mac)
+To enter the folder, we're going to use the `cd` command (`cd` command works on Linux/Windows/Mac).

 ```bash
 cd name_of_your_project
 ```

-### Folder stucture
+### Folder structure

 The inside of the project's folder should be looking similar to this: